rachelkriggs/rachelkriggs.github.io/about.md

 permalink: /about/
 ---

-I recently completed a [Masters Degree in Data Science](https://masterdatascience.science.ubc.ca/) at the University of British Columbia.
-I'm seeking to combine my technical expertise and communication skills with my enthusiasm for math, statistics, and computer science.
-I'm a creative problem solver with 15 years of experience in the field of motion graphics and have a BFA in Computer Graphics.
-I'm passionate about politics, the environment, fitness, cooking, travel, and my two weird cats.
-I'm excited to merge my previous business experience with my new data science skillset.
+I'm a Data Scientist at [Biba Ventures](https://www.playbiba.com/), a startup that makes an app for families with the goal of encouraging kids to get more physical activity.
+I manage the data science team, analyze playground and game data, and build models to estimate playground attendance.
+I am also an alumna of the University of British Columbia's [Master of Data Science](https://masterdatascience.ubc.ca/) program.

+Before pivoting into data science, my experience was in the creative field of motion graphics.
+When I finished high school I received both the art award and the math award, which at the time seemed like an anomaly for one individual, but now feels justified.
+With this non-traditional background, I bring a unique perspective to the field of data science.

+I’m passionate about politics, fitness, the environment, cooking, travel, and my two weird cats.

 ### Contact me